scala/docs.scala-lang/_overviews/scala3-book/control-structures.md

   case _ => println("i’m guessing your number is zero or less")
 ```

-Here’s another example that shows how you can use `if` expressions in `case` statements.
-This example shows how to match a given value against ranges of numbers:
+Here’s another example, which shows how to match a given value against ranges of numbers:

 ```scala
 i match